2558 Words | Reading Time: 15 Minutes

 When you’re too fixated on attacking the opponent a certain way to prevent him from blocking you, then when there’s an obstacle, you’ll be too tense.
-It’s like you are saboting your own success with you own mental blocks.
+It’s like you are sabotaging your own success with your own mental blocks.

 You’ll be surprised when your moves don’t work according to the way you saw it in your mind.
 At that point, you’ll be too tense to react.
 The same thing happens in life.
 When you try something that doesn’t work, you’re too tense.
 If you’re not relaxed, you cannot react.

 You cannot move.
 But when you’re not tense and you’re open minded and you see an obstacle, you can redirect.
 You can find another opening.
 There are other ways to reach your goal, to hit your target, but the way you go about it might change.